 Upgrading a customized integration prior to version 5.3 to the latest version

-In version 5.3, we moved values from the xMattersConfig script include into a system properties.
+In version 5.3, we moved values from the xMattersConfig Script Include into system properties.
 To upgrade from a version earlier than 5.3 to the latest, you need to update the system properties to match what is in your customized script include file.

 - Backup your xMattersConfig Script Include.
 You can find this under the Integration – xMatters entry in the All Applications list, in the Script Includes section.